Q: What is My ACAO Profile?

 If you do not have your username or password to login to your ACAO Profile, please contact the office.

-Q: How many credits do I need for my continuing education requirements to be fulfilled?
+Q: How many credits do I need to fulfill my continuing education requirements?

 A: A licensed optician requires 20 credits for every 3 year con-ed cycle.
 12 of these credits must be in the EG or EC category.
-The other 8 can be from any category approved by the ACAO.
+The other 8 can be from any category the ACAO approves.
 Contact lens practitioners require an additional 15 credits in the CL or EC category.

 Q: What do EG, CL, EC and RF stand for?

 - EG stands for eyeglass.
 That is any credit that relates to the manufacturing, fitting or dispensing of eyeglasses.
 It may also include pathology or anatomy / physiology areas especially related to eyeglasses.

 - CL stands for Contact lenses.
 That is any credit that relates to the manufacturing, modifying, fitting, cleaning or dispensing of contact lenses.

 - EC stands for any course that can be used as either Eyeglass or Contact Lens.
 These are generally in the areas of Ocular Pathology, Anatomy, Physiology, Pharmacology or Refraction.

 - RF stands for Related Field.
 That is any credit that is involving a field related to opticianry.
 That is optometry, ophthalmology or medical i.e. CPR.
 It can also be any credit that is sales, motivation, or business related.

 Q: Can I carry over any of my excess credits to the next three-year term?